-In mathematics, a palindrome is a number that reads the same forward and backward.
+In math, a palindrome is a number that reads the same forward and backward.
 For example, 353, 787, and 2332 are examples of palindromes.

 Given any numbers, you can use the following simple algorithm to find other palindromes.

-Call the number whose digits are reversed new number.
-Add the new number to your original number.
+Call the number whose digits have been reversed new number

 Call the number found by adding the new number to the original number test number

 If test number is a palindrome, you are done.
 If the test number is not, use your test number as your original number and repeat the steps above.

 Does it sound complicated?
 However, it is really not that complicated!
 Let us illustrate with some examples.

 Reverse the digits of 75.

 Reversing 75 gives 57.